RaduLupan/terraform-fsxontap-aws/README.md

 1. Configure your [AWS access
 keys](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) as
-environment variables:
+environment variables.

 ```
 $ export AWS_ACCESS_KEY_ID=(your access key id)
 $ export AWS_SECRET_ACCESS_KEY=(your secret access key)
 ```
-2. Clone this repository:
+2. Clone this repository.

 ```
 $ git clone https://github.com/RaduLupan/terraform-fsxontap-aws.git
 $ cd terraform-fsxontap-aws
 ```
-3. Deploy an Amazon FSx ONTAP file system:
+3. Deploy an Amazon FSx ONTAP file system.

 ```
 $ cd deploy
 $ terraform init
 $ terraform apply
 ```
-4. Deploy a management EC2 instance to use for configuring the FSx file system:
+4. Deploy a management EC2 instance to use for configuring the FSx file system.

 ```
 $ cd configure
 $ terraform init
 $ terraform apply
 ```
-5. (Manual) Configure the FSx ONTAP for iSCSI access:
+5. (Manual) Configure the FSx ONTAP for iSCSI access.
     - Set passwords for ```fsxadmin``` and ```vsadmin``` accounts.
     - Connect to the ```OPS01``` instance deployed in step 4 using SSM Session Manager.
-    - Connect to the FSx management endpoint:
+    - Connect to the FSx management endpoint.
     ```$ ssh fsxadmin@management_endpoint_ip```
-    - Create an iSCSI LUN on one of the two FSx volumes:
+    - Create an iSCSI LUN on one of the two FSx volumes.
     ```$ lun create -vserver svm_name -path /vol/vol_name/lun_name -size size -ostype ostype -space-allocation enabled```
     The ```size``` value needs to be in bytes, for example, to curve a 275,000 MB on the 300,000 MB volume the size in bytes will be: 288,358,400,000 as below:
     ```$ lun create -vserver svm01 -path /vol/iscsi_volume2/lun_1 -size 288358400000 -ostype linux -space-allocation enabled```
-    - Check the newly created LUN:
+    - Check the newly created LUN.
     ```$ lun show```

     References:
     [Creating an iSCSI LUN](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/create-iscsi-lun.html)

-6. Deploy a couple of EC2 instances to use as clients connected to the FSx ONTAP file system:
+6. Deploy a couple of EC2 instances to use as clients connected to the FSx ONTAP file system.
 ```
 $ cd examples
 $ terraform init